mkumail51/mkumail51/README.md

 # 💫 About Me:
-I'm Muhammad Kumail Abbas, an AI and Machine Learning engineer from Multan, Pakistan.
+I'm Muhammad Kumail Abbas, an AI and Machine Learning Engineer from Pakistan.
 I build intelligent systems using cutting-edge techniques such as neural networks and multi-agent frameworks.
 I hold certifications in AI, ML, and Data Science from Crew AI and ehunar.org, as well as credentials from Google in Data Analytics and Business Intelligence.
 I leverage Python and modern ML methods to transform data into innovative, real-world solutions.

 ## 🌐 Socials: